 Diana Stuart Sinton is a geographer interested in spatial literacy, teaching and learning GIS, and applying the tools of spatial thinking to address issues and ideas around the world.
-She lives in central New York and works for the University of Redlands (in California).
-Among other roles and responsibilities, she teaches (online) Foundations of Spatial Thinking and GIS and Mapping as Instructional Tools.
+Check out her book, The People’s Guide to Spatial Thinking.

 Since 2013, Diana has worked for the University Consortium for Geographic Information Science (UCGIS), as its Executive Director and more recently as a Senior Research Fellow.
 She also teaches GIS at Cornell University and for a while she wrote about geospatial education and research topics for Directions Magazine.

 Occasionally you’ll find posts on this site about other parts of her life: quilting, young adult children, trail running.
 And laughing about our absurdly amusing world.